 SAICM's broad scope covers many chemical exposures that lie outside the framework of current chemicals conventions.
-With the current, rapid expansion of chemical use and chemical production in the developing world, there is a growing need for a stronger, more capable SAICM that receives proper political priority and adequate resources.
-Some components should include:
+With the current, rapid expansion of chemical production and use in the developing world, there is a growing need for an effective, stronger, more capable SAICM that receives proper political priority and adequate resources.
+SAICM 2.0 should include:

 - A reasonable number of ambitious objectives with targets that have specific dates and provide measurable contributions to the Sustainable Development Goals. - A universal periodic review method for reporting. - Adequate, predictable and sustainable financing that includes internalization of costs of chemical producing industries at the global level.
-A 0.1% levy on the chemical industry would produce USD\$5.8 billion per year for implementation of chemical safety measures and be consistent with Rio Principle 16. - Authentic engagement of all IOMC organizations and convention secretariats. - No reinvention of the international conference, rules of procedure, Bureau and other SAICM elements with a functional track record.
+A 0.1% levy on the chemical industry would produce USD\$5.8 billion per year for implementation of chemical safety measures and be consistent with Rio Principle 16. - Effective engagement of all IOMC organizations and convention secretariats. - No reinvention of the international conference, rules of procedure, Bureau and other SAICM elements with a functional track record.

+Annex 1.
 A toxics-free future is essential for sustainable development